apigeekdemos/apijam/Labs/Informatica/Lab 1 Use Informatica Extension to retrieve Salesforce Leads/README.md

 # Use case

-You have a requirement to create a reverse proxy for taking requests from the Internet to retrieve lead information from a Salesforce CRM account and return the leads either as-is, or further process them to mask all sensitive data before returning a response to the calling application.
+You have a requirement to create a reverse proxy for taking requests from the Internet to retrieve lead information from a Salesforce CRM account and return the leads either as-is, or optionally further process them if required.

 # How can Apigee Edge help?